MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/5-database-engine-driver-1-of-2.md

 |SharedAsyncDelay|Specifies the length of time, in milliseconds, to defer an asynchronous flush of a shared database.
 The default value is 0.
 Values are of type REG_DWORD.|
 |SortMemorySource|Specifies how Microsoft Jet obtains the memory that is used for sort keys.
 A value of 0 indicates that memory should be taken from the heap.
 A value of 1 indicates that memory should be taken from global memory using the malloc function call.|

-## Microsoft Jet Engine ISAM Formats
+## Microsoft Jet Engine ISAM formats

 The **Jet\4.0\ISAM Formats\Jet 3.x** folder contains the following entries.